Have questions on my services? Please find answers to some frequently asked questions.

 Each session lasts between 45 to 50 minutes.
 The client and I will establish a schedule based on availability, needs, and preferences.
 Some people attend counseling for a few months, and other clients attend for a few years.
 You can end treatment at any time.

-The first session lasts 60 minutes, and I learn more about your therapy goals, background and relevant history, and how you want to grow and change.
+The first session lasts 60 minutes, and I learn more about your therapy goals, background, and relevant history, and how you want to grow and change.
 I'll ask follow-up questions from your intake form.
 If necessary, I'll talk more during the first session to help you feel more comfortable.
 We'll review the Informed Consent document and office policies.
 The first session is NOT indicative of what therapy will be.
 The state of Illinois makes it very procedural.
 I do my best to make it suck less! :-)

 Weekly sessions are the most effective investment, both in time and money.
 Each session lasts for 50 minutes, and we will pick a time that is the same every week.